" alt="">

 Reviewed by

 Cauda Equina is a medical emergency and should be treated as quickly as possible.
 Any failings in diagnosis, treatment or care can be serious, with devastating consequences for victims and their families.
-You may be entitled to claim compensation if you or a loved one has suffered from Cauda Equina syndrome that could have been prevented.
+You may be entitled to make clauda equina claims if you or a loved one has suffered from clauda equina syndrome that could have been prevented.
+Our team specialises in cauda equina compensation and can help you understand your legal rights.

 Making a Cauda Equina Claim